 I have a certificate in functional nutrition and my membership/board certification with the National Association for Nutrition Professionals qualifies me to work as a nutritionist.
 I’ve been trained to use an ancestrally-informed model that looks for and addresses the deficiency related root causes of health problems rather than treating symptoms with drugs that cause more deficiencies.
-I have applied this model to my own health needs when my hormones got out of balance in my early forties.
-For the clients I have worked with, we have addressed deficiencies that led to the root causes of things like hypothyroid disorder, overweight, pre-diabetes and mental health conditions.
+I have applied this model to my own health needs when my immune system and my hormones got out of balance in my early forties.
+For the clients I have worked with, we have addressed nutritional deficiencies that led to things like hypothyroid disorder, overweight, pre-diabetes and mental health conditions.

-I prefer to do my initial meeting with a client in her home, so that we can talk about her food habits in the context of the kitchen.
-I can do follow up meetings in the home or workplace, in a coffee shop, in my office, or by zoom meeting or skype.
-Many of my initial contacts will come through wellness retreats that I lead, in woodsy areas near my home.
-Email me for details about retreats and classes.
+For those who wish to have private nutrition counseling, I prefer to do initial meetings with a client in her home so we can talk about her food habits in the context of the kitchen and pantry.
+I am happy to do follow up meetings in the home or workplace, in a coffee shop, in my office, or by zoom meeting.

 More about my personal life?

 I live in the wine-country village of Carlton, Oregon which is an hour SW of Portland.
 I’ve been a social worker for most of my adult life, working with foster and adoptive kids.
 I still work part time as a trainer and supporter of volunteers who work with foster kids.
-I married for the first time when I was nearly 40 and I have two step sons and an adoptive daughter who I adopted before I met my husband.
+I married for the first time when I was nearly 40 and I have two step sons and I adopted my young adult daughter before I met my husband.

 Feel free to use the contact form listed under the menu above, or if you don’t like forms, you can reach me at my secure email: firstname.lastname@example.org.